Dogs are family, but they’re also vulnerable to the dangers of the holiday season.

-This would be a good time to give them a Kong if you have one prepared.
-They can work at that away from the table while you enjoy the meal at the table.
+This would be a good time to give them a Kong or other favorite toy.
+They can work at that away from the dining room table while you enjoy the meal.

 Poinsettias are very beautiful and festive for the holidays, but they’re also toxic to dogs.
 They can cause vomiting and diarrhea in some cases and even heart arrhythmia or cardiac failure in serious cases.

 Similarly, candles could be dangerous for your dog if they are lit.
 They could try to chew on the flame which would burn their mouth and potentially cause serious injury.
 They could also knock the candle over and start a fire that could endanger you, your dogs, and your guests.

 Having guests at your home brings special considerations.
 If you know your dog does not do well with guests you will want to keep your dog separated from the guests while they are there.